breebangjensen/triad_datacollecting/YamlFormatReadMe.md

 ## Special characters

 No concept names or file names should include double colons ("::") due to their use in defining namespaces

+##updates-- DO NOT do this by most active, make entities as wagnerGroupInUkraineArmedGroup etc as subtypes. tutsiEthnicGroupInRwanda